brendankroupa/TheNeedle/README.md

 TheNeedle - UB Hackathon Project 🧵
 Overview
 ---------
 TheNeedle is a project created during the University at Buffalo's hackathon as a team effort.
 This tool allows users to input an article link from their school’s database and receive a political lean analysis based on computational linguistics.
-By leveraging weighted phrasing from CSV files, ThNeedle determines a moderate political bias in the article content, helping users gain a nuanced perspective on potential biases in academic sources.
+By leveraging weighted phrasing from CSV files, TheNeedle determines a moderate political bias in the article content, helping users gain a nuanced perspective on potential biases in academic sources.

 Features
 ---------